eluckie/ParksApi.Solution/README.md

 #### By E. Luckie ☀️

-#### This project is an API for state and national parks.
-The API will list state and national parks.
+#### This web API acts as a collection of National and State Parks.
+You can GET the full list of parks saved in the database, as well as add a park, update a park, or delete a park from the database.

 ## Technologies Used